freddiehaddad/tetris/README.md

 </div>

 *This repo hosts*
-- `tetrs_terminal`, a simple and polished cross-platform TUI implementation of the typical singleplayer game,
+- `tetrs_terminal`, a simple, moderately polished cross-platform TUI implementation of the typical game, and
-- and `tetrs_engine`, a tetromino game engine implementing an abstract interface handling modern mechanics.
+- `tetrs_engine`, a tetromino game engine implementing an interface capable of handling modern mechanics.

 ---